-As a result of Aging and Disability Resource Centers (ADRCs) being developed in 2003, disabilities have come to the forefront by the ACL.
-As the LGOA transitions to modernize current practices and maintain accountability, a greater focus shall be placed on disabilities by the LGOA to integrate the aging and disability populations through the current I&R/A program.
+As the LGOA transitions to modernize current practices and maintain accountability, a greater focus shall be placed on disabilities to integrate the aging and disability populations through the current I&R/A Program.

 b.
 Program Development

 The I&R/A Program reflects and adheres to the mission, policies, and procedures for the I&R/A Program set forth by the OAA, the ACL, and the LGOA.
 The I&R/A Program receives direction from and operates in contingency with the standards and guidelines for I&R/A service development and administration as outlined by the Alliance of Information and Referral Systems (AIRS) and the National Association of States United for Aging and Disabilities (NASUAD).